EmilSV/WebGPUSharp/README.md

 {
     data[0] = 1.0f; // Safe to use data here

-    //if we unmap here it would would just throw as the buffer is begging used
+    // If we unmap here it would just throw as the buffer is being used.
-    // this would not be possible without callbacks as the callback is the way we know the buffer is being used
+    // This would not be possible without callbacks as the callback is the way we know the buffer is being used.
     // buffer.Unmap(); // This would throw

 });